 - ½ cup heavy cream

-- ¼-½ tsp red pepper flakes depending on your tolerance for heat
+- ¼-½ teaspoon red pepper flakes depending on your tolerance for heat

-- 1 tbsp fresh basil chiffonade or 1 tsp dried basil
+- 1 tablespoon fresh basil chiffonade or 1 teaspoon dried basil

 - 1 tsp + salt